DITA 1.3 proposed feature 13096

 result was not achieved.

 Add a new element named

 <result> and before <postreq>.
-Apply an auto-generated label
+An auto-generated label of “Troubleshooting”

 - This addition will benefit writers who want to provide important

 troubleshooting information within the task topic to aid users and